KnightKotOR/KnightKotOR/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on polishing my projects and training in python
+- 🔭 I’m currently working on polishing my projects
-- 🌱 I’m currently learning Data Science (revising the basics)
+- 🌱 I’m currently diving deep into MLOps
-- 🤔 I’m looking for help with a job
-- 💬 Ask me about Saul Goodman

 ### 🧰 Languages and Tools